-Spillages of blood and vomit should be cleared as quickly as possible using an appropriate product.
+Spillages of blood and vomit should be cleared as quickly as possible using diluted bleach (1:10) preferably in hot water.
 It should be poured over the spill and covered with paper towels.
 If practical, the diluted bleach should be left for 30 minutes before being wiped up with disposable towels.
 Disposable gloves and apron should be worn.

-Clothes stained with bodily fluids should be washed at 90 degrees for 10 minutes before washing (maximum temperature of washing machines on site) Staff with cuts or abrasions should have them covered with a waterproof or suitable dressing.
+Clothes stained with bodily fluids should be washed at 95 degrees for 10 minutes before washing.

+Staff with cuts or abrasions should have them covered with a waterproof or suitable dressing.